 OpenAIResponseClient client = new(“o3-mini”, Environment.GetEnvironmentVariable(“OPENAI_API_KEY”));

 We are using o3-mini.
 To switch models, visit the page and select one.
+Such steps are often necessary when starting with different models in the API.

 https://platform.openai.com/settings/organization/limits